bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library.
+It allows us to set data to state, under the expectation that it will frequently change.
+As the technology was invented by Facebook, we can use a Facebook status as an example.
+It will always be displayed in the same place (i.e. component), but the content itself will change frequently.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+To think in React means to build your application is small, manageable components, so that you can easily track and reuse chunks of code.

-- [ ] Describe state.
+- [x] Describe state.

+When we use useState, we essentially declare a mutable variable, which can be passed an initial value or not.
+It’s a placeholder whose values can be easily changed.

-- [ ] Describe props.
+- [x] Describe props.

+Props are an object that you pass from a parent component to a child component.
+They are often used to pass down slices of state.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything that affects something outside the scope of the function being executed.
+Fetching data from an API, timers, logging, and manually manipulating the DOM are all examples of side effects.
+To sync effects in a React component to state or prop changes, we use the effect hook called useEffect.

 ## Project Set Up